ANOVA

 - The purpose of a two-way ANOVA is to determine how two factors impact a response variable, and to determine whether or not there is an interaction between the two factors on the response variable.

-- For example, suppose a botanist wants to explore how sunlight exposure and watering frequency affect plant growth.
-She plants 30 seeds and lets them grow for two months under different conditions for sunlight exposure and watering frequency.
+- She plants 30 seeds and lets them grow for two months under different conditions for sunlight exposure and watering frequency.
 After two months, she records the height of each plant.

 - Response variable